-A couple days ago I saw a Christmas Kissing Ball at my dear friend Suzanne’s house.
+A couple days ago I saw a Christmas Kissing Ball at my friend Suzanne’s house.
 It kept catching my eye.
 It looked…. traditional, fun, bright, and dare I say, romantic!
 It just made me plain old happy!
 I like feeling happy!
 So I asked her about it, and to my delight she told me she made it!
 And that’s not all, she would tell me how I could make one too!
 Yippee!!!
 I couldn’t help but wonder how many Christmas’ her kissing ball had lit up?
 How many people have kissed under it?
 How many family members had gazed upon it while dreaming about their new years resolutions? (nostalgia!)

 Bottom line was, I had to make one.
 I love traditions and I was ready to start a new one… The Christmas Kissing Ball.